chrislevn/dockerfile-practices/README.md

 CMD ["Hello, World!"]
 ```

-- RUN: The RUN instruction is used to execute commands during the build process of the Docker image.
-It runs commands within the image's file system and creates a new layer with the changes made by the commands.
-RUN is typically used for installing dependencies, configuring the environment, or performing any actions needed to set up the image for runtime.
-Each RUN instruction creates a new layer in the Docker image, and the changes made by the command are preserved in that layer.
+- `RUN`: The `RUN` instruction is used to execute commands during the build process of the Docker image.
+It runs commands within the image's file system and creates a new layer with the changes made by the commands. `RUN` is typically used for installing dependencies, configuring the environment, or performing any actions needed to set up the image for runtime.
+Each `RUN` instruction creates a new layer in the Docker image, and the changes made by the command are preserved in that layer.

 ```Dockerfile
 FROM ubuntu:20.04